MoonBase-Dev/moon-base/README.md

 *   **Palettes**: Using the `[palette]` table (managed via the Palette Editor) is highly recommended for defining reusable color variables, making your configuration cleaner and easier to maintain.

 ## Local Development Assets
-*   Make sure you have an `assets` folder in the root of the project.
+*   If building localy, be sure you have an `assets` folder in the root of the project.
-*   Place the application logo, named `image.png`, inside this `assets` folder as it's referenced by `App.tsx` via the path `./assets/image.png`.
+*   Place the application logo, named `example.png`, inside this `assets` folder as it's referenced by `App.tsx` via the path `./assets/image.png`.

 ## 🤝 Contributing & Feedback